Cactodera cacti: Distribution

-In the United States the Cactus Cyst has been reported in Arkansas, California, Colorado, Florida, Georgia, Minnesota, and New York.
+In the United States the cactus cyst has been reported in Arkansas, California, Colorado, Florida, Georgia, Minnesota, and New York.
 It also ranges across parts of South America, Central America, Europe, and Asia.

 As C. cacti feeds off the roots of plants they mainly target plant species with either fine root systems, like cactus and succulents, or taproot plants that store large amounts of nutrients within their roots, like carrots, parsley, and celery.

 Life cycle

-C. cacti reproduces sexually, although there is evidence that it is also able to reproduce asexually.
+Cactodera cacti reproduces sexually, although there is evidence that it is also able to reproduce asexually.
 Females develop eggs within a tough protective cyst which is formed from the body of the female nematode via a process of polyphenol tanning.
 Each cyst will contain hundreds of eggs and the cysts protect these eggs until they hatch.
 The eggs can survive without food or water for up to 30 years.
 The eggs hatch into juvenile nematodes.
 These juveniles will migrate to roots of a suitable host and remain in the roots of the plant.
 The nematode will feed from the root whilst they go through their remaining three juvenile stages before moulting into the adult form.
 Upon maturation the adult female will develop the eggs inside her before dying and forming the protective cyst.